Skip to main content

 • Myth: Old age means mental deterioration.
 In reality, neither intelligence nor personality normally decrease because of aging.

 • Myth: Older adults are not sexually active.
-In reality, although less frequent, sexual activity lasts well into the 90s in healthy older adults.
+In reality, although less frequent, sexual activity lasts well into their 90s in healthy older adults.

 • Myth: Bladder problems are a problem of aging.
 In reality, incontinence is not a part of aging; it generally has a root cause and requires medical attention.